-To be published Spring 2020 by Woodbine House, this second edition is up-to-date with the newest research, definitions, resources, and more.
+To be published November 2020 by Woodbine House, this second edition is up-to-date with the newest research, definitions, resources, and more.
 It’s been a labor of love…but I am so proud of this edition and cannot wait to share it all with you.

 “[A] vital addition to any childhood educational research collection, highly recommended.”

 “I just want to say thank you!
 Thank you for taking the time to write Speaking of Apraxia.
 I am only a couple chapters in, but am already so thankful for you and your work.
 Our firstborn is also a red-headed, blue-eyed girl who is suspected to have CAS.
 It is so refreshing to hear your views and the others expressed in this book as I can relate to them so, so easily.
 We have so much wonderful support from our family and friends, but there’s nothing like hearing from someone who has been through it and thrived.
 Thank you so much!”
 From the back cover: